How to manage models

 - Add a model

-- Compare a bundle to a model
+- Switch to a different model

 - Destroy a model